Update in Progress...

-Volcano tourism is not a new phenomenon - people have travelled to active volcanoes for many centuries.
-Every year millions of tourists make active and dormant volcanic areas their preferred destination, either for recreational purposes including sightseeing, hiking, climbing, camping or perhaps as an adventure trip involving more extreme activities such as mountaineering, volcano boarding or taking a hot air balloon trip over volcanic landforms like in Capadoccia, Turkey.
+Volcano tourism is not new - people have travelled to visit active volcanoes for many centuries.
+Every year millions of tourists make active and dormant volcanic areas their preferred destination, either for recreational purposes including sightseeing, hiking, climbing, camping, or perhaps as an adventure trip involving more extreme activities such as mountaineering, volcano boarding, or taking a hot air balloon trip over volcanic landforms like in Capadoccia, Turkey.

 Specialised tours (excursions, expeditions) are offered to many active volcanoes worldwide and tour guides generally include geologists and volcanologists to provide guidance and knowledge for people seeking more information about the awesome forces of volcanic activity.

 Volcano tourism in Japan is popular, usually in combination with visits to nearby hot spring spas.
-The viewing platform on the crater rim of Mount Aso on the island of Kyushu is a 'must see' destination for domestic and foreign visitors.
-Not many visitors leave without having their photo taken with the crater in the background.
+The viewing platform on the crater rim of Mount Aso on the island of Kyushu used to be a 'must-see' destination for domestic and foreign visitors.
+These days Aso-san has become a bit less visitor-friendly and briefly erupted again in October 2021.